The oldest city in America · live, right now

 The page shows the current St. Augustine temperature and conditions in the header, refreshed every few minutes from Open-Meteo.
 Combined with the live cameras, it gives you a real-time look at conditions before visiting.

-Sunrise over the Atlantic and the evening golden hour are the most scenic times to watch, and the page tints itself to match the real local sun phase.
+Sunrise over the Atlantic and the evening golden hour are the most scenic times to watch, and the page shifts its light to match the real local sun phase.
 A live Eastern Time clock shows the city's exact local time so you can plan around it.